 - Interview with Jim Fennerty, Civil Rights Atty

 The Early Years

-Founded in 1937 the National Lawyers Guild was the nation’s first racially integrated bar association.
+In 1937 the National Lawyers Guild was the nation’s first racially integrated bar association.
 The first Guild lawyers supported President Roosevelt’s New Deal, assisted the emerging industrial labor movement, and opposed the racial segregation policies of the American Bar Association and the larger society.
 During its 73 year history, the NLG has been an important part of the American people’s struggle for real democracy, for economic and social justice, and against oppression and discrimination based on race, ethnicity, immigration status, class, gender or sexual orientation.
 Consistent with its commitment to ensuring fairness and equality for all people, law students, non-lawyer legal workers and inmate legal experts are full members.
 The Guild elected its first African-American president in the early 1950s and its first female president in the 1960s.
 The first legal worker president was elected in 1996.